 - Avalanche Shovel (lightweight collapsible metal shovel designed for companion rescue)*

-- Backpack (at least 75L, large enough for sleeping bag, spare clothes, and your share of group food & equipment)*
+- Backpack (at least 75L, large enough for a sleeping bag, spare clothes, and your share of group food & equipment)*

 - Compass, we recommend Silva ‘Ranger’ model.